keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### \_allUsersMeta

 Retrieves meta information about items in the `User` list such as a `count` of all items which can be used for pagination.
-The `_allUsersMeta` query accepts the same [search and filtering](#search-and-filtering) parameters as the `allUsers` query.
+The `_allUsersMeta` query accepts the same [filter, limit and sorting](#filter-limit-and-sorting) parameters as the `allUsers` query.

 #### Usage